-- You must choose one EBacc option to start with and then five (three plus two reserves) further Guided Options listing them in order of preference 1 to 5 - You can choose as many extra EBacc subjects from the Guided Options list as you wish
+- Please choose one EBacc Option to start with and then five further Guided Options listing them in order of preference 1 to 5 you will study three subjects from this list - You can choose as many extra EBacc subjects from the Guided Options list as you wish

-EBacc

-The English Baccalaureate recognises a core of academic subjects at GCSE.
+EBacc The English Baccalaureate recognises a core of academic subjects at GCSE.
 There is an expectation nationally that a significant number of students will study one of the Humanities subjects: Geography or History and a Modern Foreign Language, as well as studying at least Combined Science.